zihuahu/ccr-examples/README.md

 Navigate to the directory with the example that you'd like to use and copy that script to your working directory.
 Modify the script as appropriate for your workflow or applications.

 ## Adding Contributions

-While the repository is updated regularly, there is always a chance information contained herein is inaccurate.
-Please report any issues by filing a [bug report](https://github.com/ubccr/ccr-examples/issues/new), or even better if you can correct the error, file a pull request with a fix!
-Although you will see some application specific Slurm scripts or container instructions, there is not an example for every piece of software installed on CCR's systems.
-Users are expected to modify existing examples for their specific application usage as appropriate.
-If you have questions or run into problems using these examples, please submit a ticket to CCR Help, rather than submit an issue in Github.

 If you have an example you think would benefit users of the CCR community, you can create a fork of this repository a pull request for CCR staff to review.
 If you do so, please try to align your submission with existing examples using the following guidelines: